Why Did I Eat the Chips? A July 4th Diabetes Landmine, Explained

 And then the trouble started.

 The waitress came by and deposited a medium-sized bowl of freshly baked, salty tortilla chips in the middle of our table.
 I harmlessly gobbled a few, as my glucose was steadily dropping.
 But alas, with the salty floodgates open, I then picked a few more – then a few more, and a few more.
-About 20 chips in, I realized I was way overboard and needed to take some insulin to cover the unplanned-for – and for me, highly uncharacteristic – white carbs.
+About 20 chips in, I realized I was way overboard and needed to take some insulin to cover the unplanned-for white carbs.
 Oops.

 I also moved the chips to the other side of the table and further away from my mouth.
 But as we continued to wait, I continued to gobble – chip by chip.
 I probably ate 30 chips in total, but who knows; I wasn’t counting.